MARKET SNAPSHOT: U.S. Stocks Recover From North Korea Jitters But Remain On Track For Weekly Loss

 "If the U.S. and South Korea carry out strikes and try to overthrow the North Korean regime and change the political pattern of the Korean Peninsula, China will prevent them from doing so," the editorial's authors said.

-Other markets: Oil prices were under pressure (http://www.marketwatch.com/story/oil-prices-head-lower-as-global-tensions-continue-unabated-2017-08-11), with prices 0.5% lower after the International Energy Agency said oil supply rose for a third month as compliance with an OPEC output deal faltered.
+Other markets: Oil turned lower after the International Energy Agency said oil supply rose for a third month as compliance with an OPEC output deal faltered but prices have rebounded (http://www.marketwatch.com/story/oil-prices-head-lower-as-global-tensions-continue-unabated-2017-08-11) to edge up.

 Gold prices were modestly up, and headed for a strong weekly gain (http://www.marketwatch.com/story/gold-heads-for-strong-weekly-gain-as-stock-market-exit-persists-2017-08-11).
 The precious metal is often used as a safe-haven investment in times of economic uncertainty.